 When working on the above structural projects, make sure you focus less on the money you must spend.
 Instead, look at it as a small price to pay compared to the return on investment you are set to fetch once you sell the property.

 While some flaws may seem like a waste of time and money, take a second and look closely.
 In combination, working on small projects together significantly affects the bottom line by adding the value of your house.

 The good thing about such projects is that you can either use a professional’s help or do it yourself.
 These are small projects that can be done quickly and will not cost you much.
 Such projects include;

 - Repaint any walls where the paint appears to be peeling off

 - Replace dysfunctional door latches with new ones

 - Grease or fix windows that are stuck or squeak when you open

 - If the taps are dripping even when tightly turned off, replace them

 - Are the sealants in your bathroom sinks or kitchen sinks mouldy?

-- If you can smell the sewer it needs to be checked and fixed If your ceiling appears strong but needs to be rejuvenated, get it repainted or maintained
+- If you can smell the sewer, it must be checked and fixed.
+If your ceiling appears strong but needs to be rejuvenated, get it repainted or maintained

 Remodel before you add